Smart Employer of the Year 2026 finalist, the team behind your install

 Plenti

 The original challenge with solar-only interest-free deals was misalignment between generation and consumption.
-Solar produces during the day; most households consume energy in the morning and evening.
-Without a battery, bill savings depend almost entirely on how much daytime load you can shift — an effort that requires behavioural change and, ideally, a consumption monitor to guide decisions.
+Solar energy is produced during the day; most households consume energy in the morning and evening.
+Without a battery, bill savings depend almost entirely on how much daytime load you can shift, an effort that requires behavioural change and, ideally, a consumption monitor to guide decisions.

 Load shifting still improves outcomes.
 Running your dishwasher in the morning rather than after dinner, pre-cooling your home during midday solar production, and timing high-draw appliances to avoid evening peak periods all reduce how much you draw from the battery (and the grid) during expensive hours.

-An energy consumption monitor — from around $390 added to the system — remains one of the highest-value additions to any solar installation.
+An energy consumption monitor, priced from $390 and included with solar-only systems (accompanies batteries and solar packages), remains one of the highest-value additions to any solar installation.
 It puts generation, import, and export data in one place, replacing guesswork with actionable information.
 Perth Solar Warehouse recommends this addition wherever provision allows.

 The Synergy Midday Saver tariff is also worth understanding if you’re evaluating load management options, as it offers the lowest cost-per-kWh during daytime hours for eligible customers.